lishaowen0426/edge/README.md

-├── Master

-​	  		└── node.py                        *the main controller*
+Master:                    *the main controller*

-├── benchmark

-​			   ├── benchmark.py             *tasks to run on edge devices*
+Benchmark:           *tasks to run on edge devices*

-​			  └── redis_benchmark.py

-├── logger.py                                   *for logging*

-├── monitor

-​	 └── monitor.py                         *analyze data on master*
+Monitor:              *analyze data on master*

-├── regx.py

-├── reporter                                    *run on edge to collect data*
+Reporter:                            *run on edge to collect data*

-│  └── sar.py

-└── utils

-  ├── docker.py                              *module for master to interact with docker*
+utils. docker.py:                             *module for master to interact with docker*

-  ├── ssh.py                                   *module for ssh connections*
+utils: ssh.py                                *module for ssh connections*